carden24/MIC506-Workshop/Readme.md

 - The Miseq tutorial is based on the mothur Miseq:
 	- We will run a modified version of the Miseq tutorial.
-The guide is [here](<https://github.com/carden24/MIC506-Workshop/blob/master/Readme.md>).
+The guide is [here](<https://github.com/carden24/MIC506-Workshop/blob/master/Miseq_SOP_tutorial.md>).
 	  The main difference is that we will not run a phylotype analysis and use fewer samples to make it run faster.
 	  The original Miseq SOP is available [here](<http://www.mothur.org/wiki/MiSeq_SOP>)_.
 	- You need a computer with Mothur installed.
 Installers are available [here](<http://www.mothur.org/wiki/Download_mothur>)_.
 	- The Silva-based bacterial reference alignment is [here.](<http://www.mothur.org/w/images/9/98/Silva.bacteria.zip>)
 	- Mothur-formatted version of the RDP training set v.9 is [here](<http://www.mothur.org/w/images/5/59/Trainset9_032012.pds.zip>)_.
 	- The data files required are [here]().

 - Other resources:
 	- Tree diversity analysis book by Roeland Kindt and Richard Coe.
 	  A nice introduction to diversity analysis.
 Is also includes detailed R code.
 	  Freely available [here.](<http://www.worldagroforestry.org/resources/databases/tree-diversity-analysis>)
 	- Multivariate analyses in microbial ecology by Alban Ramette.
 A minireview freely available [here.](<http://dx.doi.org/10.1111/j.1574-6941.2007.00375.x>)
-	- The standard operational protocol for Mothur with 454 data is [here](<http://www.mothur.org/wiki/454_SOP>)_.
+	- If you are going to be working with 454 data (pyrosequencing), mothur also has a protocol for in [here](<http://www.mothur.org/wiki/454_SOP>)_.